 Additionally, all or substantially all of the credit exposures underlying eligible ABS were required to be exposures to U.S.-domiciled obligors or with respect to real property located in the United States or its territories.
 Except for ABS for which the underlying credit exposures are SBA-guaranteed loans, eligible newly issued ABS must have been issued on or after January 1, 2009.
 Eligible legacy CMBS must have been issued before January 1, 2009, must be senior in payment priority to all other interests in the underlying pool of commercial mortgages, and must meet certain other criteria designed to protect the Federal Reserve and the Treasury from credit risk.
-Collateral would not be accepted from a particular borrower if the collateral
+Collateral would not be accepted from a particular borrower if the collateral was backed by loans originated or securitized by that borrower or its affiliate except in very limited circumstances.

 Table 10.
-TALF Collateral by Underlying Loan TypeBillions of dollars, as of August 25, 2010
+TALF Collateral by Underlying Loan Type Billions of dollars, as of October 27, 2010

 Type of collateral Value

 By underlying loan type

-Auto 3
+Auto 2

-Commercial mortgages: 9
+Commercial mortgages: 7

 Newly issued 0

-Legacy 9
+Legacy 7

-Credit card 13
+Credit card 8

 Equipment

-Floorplan 4
+Floorplan 3

 Premium finance 2

 Servicing advances 1

 Small business 1

-Student loan 9
+Student loan 8

-Total 41
+Fotal 32